Ramishaaban/Python-Portfolio-Project-Instacart/README.md

 I used Python within the Anaconda Navigator software environment, primarily utilizing Jupyter Notebook along with the pandas and NumPy libraries.

 ## Folders Structure
-The organization of the basket analysis involved categorizing the folders it into the following directories:
+The organization of the basket analysis involved categorizing the folders into the following directories:
 + 01 Project Management: Includes the Project Brief document.
 + 02 Data: Subdivided into Original and Prepared Data, housing the unaltered data frames and the cleaned, analysis-ready data frames, respectively.
 Note: This folder is excluded on Github due to its size.
 + 03 Scripts: Comprises all Python codes utilized throughout the analysis.